tengcharmaine/tp/docs/UserGuide.md

 ![clear_command](images/clearcommand.png)

 **Steps**:
 1. Enter `clear` into the command box.
-All entries will then be cleared.
+The patient list panel containing all the entries will then be cleared.

 <div markdown="block" class="alert alert-danger">